SEC on ABC: ESPN to be exclusive TV home, starting 2024

 Both Sankey and Pitaro declined to reveal financial terms, but Sports Business Journal reported the new deal will be worth more than $300 million annually — an amount confirmed to The AP by a person familiar with the agreement on condition of anonymity because the value of the contract is private.

-The new deal also gives ESPN the right to place one nonconference football game and two nonconference basketball games from each school per season on ESPN+, the network’s subscription-based online streaming service.
+The new deal also gives ESPN the right starting next season (2021-22) to place one nonconference football game and two nonconference basketball games from each school per season on ESPN+, the network’s subscription-based online streaming service.
 The company said ESPN+ has 11.5 million subscribers.

 “It’s a recognition of ... the changing dynamics around media availability and media consumption,” Sankey said.